wp-media/rocket-lazy-load/readme.txt

 = How can I lazyload a background-image? =

+The plugin will automatically lazyload background-images set with a `style` attribute to a `div` element:

+`<div style="background-image: url(image.jpg);">`

+You can also apply it manually.
 The element you want to apply lazyload on must have this specific markup:

 `<div class="rocket-lazyload-bg" data-bg="url(../img/image.jpg)"></div>`

 The element must have the class `rocket-lazyload-bg`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.1 =
+* Enhancement: Update lazyload script to the latest version
+* Enhancement: Apply lazyload on picture elements found on the page
+* Enhancement: Apply lazyload on div elements with a background image found on the page.
+See FAQ for more info.

 = 2.0.4 =
 * Enhancement: Add filter for iframe lazyload pattern exclusion
 * Enhancement: Auto-exclude soliloquy-image pattern from lazyload